-All course communication outside of office hours will be done through Canvas and your UF email.
+All course communication will be done through Canvas and your UF email.
 Please check both regularly to keep up to date.
-If you have questions or need help outside of class or office hours, I will try to respond to email and chat messages as quickly as possible.
+If you have questions I will try to respond to email and chat messages as quickly as possible.
 Please allow at least 24 hours to hear back from me.
 You may want to work on your assignments early, so you have time to reach out if you run into any sticking points.
-I will also be available on Zoom during scheduled online office hours.
-This is a good time to reach out if you have questions or want to discuss the week's activities-however, I am also happy to schedule meetings at other times.
-Please email if you would like to set up a meeting outside of the regular office hours.
+Office hours are on Wednesdays from 9-10am EST OFFICE HOURS and the passcode is EVS3000L.
+I will also make myself available on Zoom if needed.